Who will inspire us in Minnesota sports in 2022? La Velle E. Neal III makes his picks

 Yoch found out that sports writing can make family building challenging, and she gave up that dream while remaining in sports.
 "So I moved over to the business side," Yoch said, "and soccer became part of my consciousness."

 Yoch has worked in radio, television, marketing and promotions.
-She volunteered to help put on the 1992 Super Bowl at the Metrodome and was on a committee for the 2018 Super Bowl at U.S. Bank Stadium.
-She spent two years as an executive with Minnesota United shortly before that club jumped to Major League Soccer.
+She worked the 1992 Super Bowl at the Metrodome and was on a committee for the 2018 Super Bowl at U.S. Bank Stadium.
+She spent three years as an executive with Minnesota United shortly before that club jumped to Major League Soccer.
 She also helped promote international soccer matches that came to town.

 Meanwhile, her two sons played soccer and her husband followed the English Premier League.
 They enjoyed the atmosphere in the stands as fans.